How to Photograph Death Valley’s Night Sky Like a Pro

 Go By Car

 When staying at the AAA Four Diamond Inn at Death Valley or the family-friendly Ranch at Death Valley, a short walk will lead to dark, open skies.
 If you’d like to venture farther out by car, plan exactly where you’re going and let someone know.
 The landscape can look completely different at night, and something that seems easy to reach during the day can be far more difficult in the dark.
 One wayward rock can render your vehicle inoperable.
 Always take a real compass and map in addition to any GPS devices you’re using, and take water and other emergency items.
-If your vehicle can’t make the trip, you can rent a jeep from Farabee Jeep Rentals & Tours across the street from the Inn at Furnace Creek.
+If your vehicle can’t make the trip, you can rent a jeep from Farabee Jeep Rentals & Tours across the street from The Inn.

 Participate in Special Events